A novel distribution-free hybrid regression model for manufacturing process efficiency improvement

-This model is applied to solve the Krofta efficiency problem of the paper manufacturing company to achieve a specific target of improving supracell efficiency.
-Through regression modeling we obtained important control parameters and this model also explains Krofta recovery percentage with higher accuracy than other conventional regression models.
+This model is applied to solve the Krofta efficiency problem of the paper manufacturing company to achieve a specific target for improving supracell efficiency.
+Through regression modeling, we obtained the necessary control parameters and this model also explains the Krofta recovery percentage with higher accuracy than other conventional regression models.
 Based on the recommendation of the regression analysis, an experimental design is run to find optimum levels of control parameters which are then implemented in the process and results in better recovery than the targeted retention of valuable materials.
-Recommendations given based on the statistical analysis for sustainability of the Krofta efficiency further results in economic gain, wastage reduction, improved production process and environmental benefits.
+Our recommendations not only results in an economic gain and wastage reduction but also improved production process and environmental benefits.

 The paper is organized as follows.
 In Section 2, we introduce hybrid RT-ANN model and its statistical properties are discussed in Section 3.
 Usefulness of the proposed model in improving manufacturing process efficiency is shown in Section 4.
 Finally, the concluding remarks are given in Section 5.